crypticism/POEClickCounter/README.md

     * Only tracks when Path of Exile is active

+    * Track individual flask and skill usage

 * Track your actions per minute

 * Automatically shows and hides when Path of Exile is open/closed

-    * Can choose not to show interface even with Path of Exile is open
+    * Can choose not to show interfaces even with Path of Exile is open

 * Automatically loads your keybinds